dangphuc2470/Creation_Date_Changer/README.md

 - Feature: Change created and modified date

 # How to Use

+**A. Normal method**
+1. Download the zip file in the release section.
+2. Extract the zip file.
+3. Run the `ExifDataModifier.exe` file.

+**B. Run from source code**
+1. Install .NET desktop development workload in Visual Studio if you haven't installed it.
+2. Clone the repository.
+3. Open the solution file in Visual Studio.
+4. Run the project.

 ## I. Change created and modified date
  <span style="color:red" >**Important Note**</span>